RAPNIC Project: Automatic Recognition of Impaired Speech in Catalan

 RAPNIC aims to achieve the following key objectives:

-- Develop an open-access dataset of unintelligible Catalan speech, based on voice recordings from individuals with speech disorders, particularly those with Down syndrome and cerebral palsy.
+- Develop an open-access dataset of impaired Catalan speech, based on voice recordings from individuals with speech disorders, particularly those with Down syndrome and cerebral palsy.

-- Create an Artificial Intelligence model for the recognition of unintelligible speech, improving accessibility and digital inclusion for people with speech disorders.
+- Create an Artificial Intelligence model for the recognition of impaired speech, improving accessibility and digital inclusion for people with speech disorders.

-- Publish a scientific study detailing the data collection process and research outcomes.
-This study will be presented at an international Natural Language Processing (NLP) conference, contributing to the dissemination of knowledge and methodologies used in the project.
+- Publish a scientific study detailing the data collection process and research outcomes, contributing to the dissemination of knowledge and methodologies used in the project.

 Expected Impact and Benefits